 Always design your site for optimum flow

-For a page to flow correctly hierarchy is very important.
+Remember, for a page to flow correctly hierarchy is very important.
 Correct hierarchy helps users recognise the most important elements on a page as they are scrolling through the page.
 Other typographic issues also affect the page flow.
 One big issue is spacing – white spacing, tracking, leading, indention, padding and margins are all elements that form a good page flow.

 Maintain Legibility within the Presence of Branding